 The very best part about Costa Rica, besides its ecology, is the Costa Rican people (“los Ticos“).
 Los Ticos I’ve encountered have been extraordinarily helpful and selfless people, never once asking for anything in return–Even when I’ve insisted.
 In the countryside, Costa Ricans welcomed me into their home for food and coffee and shared the exotic fruits growing in their backyards with me.
 When I got lost in cities, I was kindly helped by Costa Ricans, almost to a fault.
 “I think I got it.
 No, no, it’s OK.
 You don’t have to walk me there.”

 Costa Rica’s highly cherished ecology along with the graciousness of its people make this country the perfect destination for a beautiful adventure and/or some much-needed relaxation.
-Whether you’re touring one part of the country or renting a car and open to exploring it all, Costa Rica’s myriad of exploration options can make anyone’s head spin.
+Whether you’re touring one part of the country or renting a car and open to exploring it all, Costa Rica offers a myriad of exploration options.

 Guanacaste: Puerto Carillo & Playa Carrillo

 Nestled between dozens of surf beach towns along Guanacaste’s coastline is Playa Carillo.
 We reached this beach town via the roads from Tamarindo to Santa Cruz/Nicoya.
 The route to Playa Carillo alone was worth the trip.
 The road is adorned with mountainous hills, lush meadows, and quaint farms.
 We drove to the very top of the town of Puerto Carillo and had a wonderful picnic overlooking the mountains.